 - It may not detangle hair effectively.

 Your hunt for a keratin conditioner for hair rebonding is now over.
-Infused with wheat protein and keratin extracts, this conditioner restores moisture in your hair and provides silky locks worth flaunting.
+Infused with wheat protein and keratin extracts, this restorative conditioner rejuvenates moisture in your hair and provides silky locks worth flaunting.
 Crafted with sage extracts, it helps in maintaining a healthy scalp.
-It also contains coconut extracts that tame frizz, detangles, and makes hair smooth.
+It also contains coconut extracts that have proven efficacy in taming frizz, detangling knots, and making hair smooth.
 Other natural ingredients like soy protein, white willow bark, and aloe leaf juice stimulate cell re-formation and improve hair texture.
 Transform your hair into gorgeous silky hair that everyone envies.

 - Stimulates cell-reformation